joist-orm/joist-orm/docs/docs/getting-started/schema-assumptions.md

 sidebar_position: 1
 ---

-Joist makes several assumptions about your database schema, as described below.
+Joist makes a few assumptions about your database schema, described below, which basically assume you have a modern/pleasant database schema that you want directly mapped to your TypeScript domain model.

 ## Entity Tables